Marquette vs. Notre Dame College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Marquette Performance Insights

-- The Golden Eagles rank 52nd in college basketball by averaging 102.0 points per 100 possessions on offense, and defensively are 79th in college basketball, allowing 85.2 points per 100 possessions.
+- The Golden Eagles rank 52nd in college basketball with 102.0 points scored per 100 possessions, and 79th in college basketball defensively with 85.2 points conceded per 100 possessions.

-- Marquette has committed 9.4 turnovers per game (29th in college basketball action), 5.3 fewer than the 14.7 it forces on average (50th in college basketball).
+- Marquette has come up on top in the turnover battle by 5.3 turnovers per game, committing 9.4 (28th in college basketball play) while forcing 14.7 (50th in college basketball).

 Notre Dame Performance Insights

-- The Fighting Irish have a -9 scoring differential, falling short by 1.1 points per game.
-They're putting up 64.9 points per game, 338th in college basketball, and are allowing 66.0 per contest to rank 72nd in college basketball.
+- The Fighting Irish are being outscored by 1.1 points per game, with a -9 scoring differential overall.
+They put up 64.9 points per game (338th in college basketball), and allow 66.0 per outing (72nd in college basketball).

-- Notre Dame comes out on top in the rebound battle by an average of 2.5 boards.
-It grabs 33.4 rebounds per game (173rd in college basketball) compared to its opponents' 30.9.
+- Notre Dame grabs 36.4 rebounds per game (203rd in college basketball) while allowing 34.3 per outing to opponents.
+It outrebounds opponents by 2.1 boards per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.